 Certain of our patent filings protect stereopure compositions, particularly of therapeutically relevant oligonucleotides.
 Some such filings are directed to compositions whose oligonucleotides are characterized by particular patterns of chemical modification (including modifications of bases, sugars and/or internucleotidic linkages) and/or of internucleotidic linkage stereochemistry.
-Certain patent filings describe specific compositions designed for use in the treatment of particular diseases (e.g., HD, ALS).
+Certain patent filings describe specific compositions designed for use in the treatment of particular diseases.
 Several of our patent filings directed to stereopure compositions have entered national stage prosecution in multiple jurisdictions; others are in the international stage.
-Certain filings offer 20-year protection terms that extend into 2033-2039.
+Certain filings offer 20-year protection terms that range from 2033 to at least 2040.

-We also co-own with Shin Nippon Biomedical Laboratories, Ltd. various patent families that relate to stereopure oligonucleotide adjuvant compositions and have entered national stage prosecution in multiple jurisdictions; these have 20-year terms extending to 2033-2035.
+We also co-own with Shin Nippon Biomedical Laboratories, Ltd. various patent families, some of which include one or more issued patents, including in major market jurisdictions; these filings have 20-year terms extending to 2033-2035.